How Do Fuel Cards Work?

 So, what is a fleet card and how do fuel cards work?
 While fuel cards—also called fleet cards—aren’t actual credit or debit cards, they do function with a similar concept and can be powered by the same technology.

-Put simply, the main purpose of a fuel card is to help trucking companies of any size simplify the process of purchasing fuel.
+Put simply, the main purpose of a business fuel card is to help trucking companies of any size simplify the process of purchasing fuel.
 Company fuel cards do this in several ways:

 - They allow professional drivers to make gas purchases quickly and efficiently